Luciano Gaucci

 He was also vice-president of the A.S.
 Roma football club during the presidential period of Dino Viola in the 1980s.
 He was born in Rome, Kingdom of Italy.

 Gaucci was owner of the famous castle Torre Alfina in Acquapendente, Lazio.

 Ahn controversy

 During the 2002 World Cup, South Korean player Ahn Jung-Hwan - then on loan to Gaucci's Perugia football club - scored a golden goal that eliminated Italy from the World Cup.
-Furious, Gaucci immediately made public comments about cancelling Ahn's contract and was quoted as saying, "I have no intention of paying a salary to someone who has ruined Italian football."
-While he soon took back his words, and offered to outright buy Ahn's contract, Ahn rejected his penitence, with his agent stating, "He will never play again for Perugia...
+Furious, Gaucci immediately made controversial public comments about cancelling Ahn's contract and was quoted as saying, "I have no intention of paying a salary to someone who has ruined Italian football."
+While he soon took back his words following criticism in the media, and offered to outright buy Ahn's contract, Ahn rejected his penitence, with his agent stating, "He will never play again for Perugia...
 We will never consider his transfer to Perugia, which mounted a character assassination against Ahn just because he scored against Italy."